AndrewMcM98/The-Boathouse-Restaurant/README.md

 On review of the HTML validator I note it stated,
 - Section lacks heading.
-Consider using h2 - h6 elements to add identifying headings to all sections However, whilst I note this error/warning suggestion, this page is designed to be a gallery with little to no text of which we have a heading confirming it to be the gallery with alt attributes describing the images for screen reader accessibility.
+Consider using h2 - h6 elements to add identifying headings to all sections However, whilst I note this warning suggestion, this page is designed to be a gallery with little to no text of which we have a heading confirming it to be the gallery with alt attributes describing the images for screen reader accessibility.
 ![Section Headings](assets/images/section-lack-headings.png)
 #### Final Test